Medications for Inflammatory Bowel Disease

 5-ASA blocks production of prostaglandins and leukotrienes and has other beneficial effects on the inflammatory cascade.
 Because 5-ASA is active only intraluminally and is rapidly absorbed by the proximal small bowel, it must be formulated for delayed absorption when given orally.

-Other formulations of 5-ASA use delayed-release and/or extended-release coatings to delay release of the drug until entry into the distal ileum and colon.
+Other formulations of 5-ASA use delayed-release and/or extended-release coatings to delay release of the medication until entry into the distal ileum and colon.
 Combination delayed-release and extended-release formulations may be given once a day; their less frequent dosing may improve the patient's adherence to taking them.
 All of these formulations of 5-ASA are therapeutically roughly equivalent.

 5-ASA is also available as a suppository or enema for proctitis and left-sided colon disease.
 These rectal preparations are effective for both acute treatment and long-term maintenance in proctitis and proctosigmoiditis and they have incremental benefit in combination with oral 5-ASA.
 Patients who cannot tolerate enemas due to rectal irritation should be given 5-ASA foam.

-may be used for proctitis and left-sided colon disease; an enema solution is given once a day or twice a day.
+Hydrocortisone enemas or foamHydrocortisone enemas or foam may be used for proctitis and left-sided colon disease; an enema solution is given once a day or twice a day.
 The enema should be retained in the bowel as long as possible; instillation at night, with the patient lying on the left side with hips elevated, may prolong retention and extend distribution.
 Treatment, if effective, should be continued daily for about 2 to 4 weeks, then every other day for 1 to 2 weeks, and then gradually discontinued over 1 to 2 weeks.

 Immunomodulating Medications